DarkBlade307/JaePie-a-custom-file-launcher./README.md

 # JaePie-a-custom-file-launcher.
 This is JaePie, the first of my projects
+# Installation
+Open the installer file, click INSTALL NOW and the program will install.
+It will create an application and two folders.
+A programs folder and an importantfiles folder.
+If I say programs folder, i mean the one made by the program and not the windows one.
 # Registering Programs
 First you need to copy/move the program file into the programs folder.
 Then you need to do one of the two:
 # 1)